last

 the use of this application.

-software (Android vers. only), no advice
+Support is only for the software (Android vers. only), no advice or recommendation

-will be given on the use of maps.
 Except the brief descriptions available on the site,

 no additional information will be provided on the maps, for any additional questions, please ask in the appropriate forums.